-- 1. Crossing at the corner of Halibut Point Rd. and Peterson Ave. - 2.
-Corner of Harbor Rd. and O'Connell Bridge, especially of concern with nearby Learning Center - 3.
-The corner of Etolin St. and Jeff Davis St. where the mailbox location blocks driver's views of oncoming pedestrians and cars when pulling out of Etolin St. - 4.
-The corner of Sawmill Creek Rd. and Raptor Way.
+- 1. Crossing at the corner of Halibut Point Road and Peterson Avenue. - 2.
+Corner of Harbor Way and O'Connell Bridge. - 3.
+The corner of Etolin Street and Jeff Davis Street where the mailbox location blocks drivers' views of oncoming pedestrians and cars when pulling out of Etolin Sreet. - 4.
+The corner of Sawmill Creek Road and Raptor Way.
 A better crossing for visitors to the Raptor Center is needed.
-The crosswalk is poorly located crossing which results in illegal "jay" walking.
-Directional signage could be improved for bicycle / pedestrian users.
-Some signage exists (for example from within Totem Park to get to the Alaska Raptor Center) but non-residents are often unable to easily navigate the road system to reach this and other destinations. - 5.
-The sidewalk is cracked on Katlian St. near bus stop across from Totem Square Hotel offices.
+The crosswalk is poorly located, which results in illegal "jaywalking."
+Directional signage could be improved for bicycle/pedestrian users. - 5.
+The sidewalk is cracked on Katlian Avenue near the Totem Square Hotel bus stop.
 Many elders and youth walk here. - 6.
-Some non-paved sloped driveways leave rock debris in the bicycle lane along Halibut Point Rd.
+Some non-paved, sloped driveways leave rock debris in the bicycle lane along Halibut Point Road.